Alternate Activity 2: Rules We Live By

 Invite children to sit at work tables, addressing each child by name.
-If you do not remember a name, ask the child, then remind them of your name using the address you prefer (Ms./Mr. X, or your first name).
+If you do not remember a name, ask the child, then remind that child of your name, using the form of address you prefer (for example, a title and your last name, or, your first name).
 Say to each child, in your own words:

 This is a place of respect where we care about each other.
 How are you feeling today?